ONSdigital/els-api-poc/README.md

 ### A public (cacheable) endpoint

-To benefit from the existing caching on the ELS app, and the ability to offer users data downloads in thir preferred format(s) within the app, our preference would be to have **publicly exposed API endpoint** where the responses would be cached by Cloudflare.
+To benefit from the existing cacheing on the ELS app, and the ability to offer users data downloads in thir preferred format(s) within the app, our preference would be to have **publicly exposed API endpoint** where the responses would be cached by Cloudflare.

 ## Next steps

-### Testing on ELS intrastructure

-Before proceeding further, we will look to test the PoC API in a sandbox/staging version of our current infrastructure to ensure that our current assumptions are correct vis-a-vis performance in our live environment, and to ensure that there are no unexpected "show stopper" issues that would prevent a data API from being implemented and deployed.

 ### Assuring the design